spree/spree/guides/content/developer/tutorials/security.markdown

 ### PCI Compliance

-All store owner wishing to process credit card transactions should be familiar with [PCI Compliance](http://en.wikipedia.org/wiki/Pci_compliance).
+All store owners wishing to process credit card transactions should be familiar with [PCI Compliance](http://en.wikipedia.org/wiki/Pci_compliance).
 Spree makes absolutely no warranty regarding PCI compliance (or anything else for that matter - see the [LICENSE](http://spreecommerce.com/license) for details.)
 We